 Monday, May 2

-- First day to file a nomination paper for the offices of Reeve, Councillor and School Board Trustee
+- First day to file a nomination paper for the offices of Mayor, Councillor and School Board Trustee

-- preliminary contribution limit provided to candidates running for Reeve and Councillor (does not apply to School Board Trustee candidates)
+- Preliminary contribution limit provided to candidates running for Mayor and Councillor (does not apply to School Board Trustee candidates)

 - First day to file a notice of registration as a third party advertiser